 Is milk good for dehydration?

-But if you’re struggling to drink 5 cups of water a day, you might be surprised to learn that milk can be better for hydrating than water.
+But if you’re struggling to drink 5 cups of water daily, you might be surprised to learn that milk can hydrate better than water.

 Milk contains electrolytes and carbohydrates.